Specification-Guided Repair of Arithmetic Errors in Dafny Programs using LLMs: Approach

 To identify the location of arithmetic bugs in Dafny programs, we employ a static analysis technique inspired by the method of Nguyen et al.~\cite{nguyen_automatic_2019}.
 Our approach relies on formal specifications provided by the developer and uses Hoare logic to analyze how each statement transforms the program state.
 The goal is to identify violations of expected logical entailments between pre- and post-conditions.

-At each key control point \,---\, such as return statements and loop boundaries \,---\, we compute the expected post-state using Hoare rules.
+At each key control point\,---\,such as return statements and loop boundaries\,---\,we compute the expected post-state using Hoare rules.
 We then check whether the inferred program state implies the formal specification.
 If the entailment fails, the associated statement is marked as suspicious.
 This process allows us to isolate potentially buggy lines without executing the program.

 To automate this reasoning, we translate each entailment into a Dafny lemma, where the left-hand side of the entailment becomes the \emph{requires} clause and the right-hand side becomes the \emph{ensures} clause.
-Lemmas are then submitted to the Dafny verifier, which uses the Z3 SMT solver to confirm or reject them.
+These lemmas are then submitted to the Dafny verifier, which confirms or rejects them.

-We illustrate this process in the comments of~\Cref{lst:hoare}, which involves an if-then-else construct for computing the absolute value of an integer.
+We illustrate this process in the comments of~\Cref{lst:hoare}, which involves an \emph{if-then-else} construct for computing the absolute value of an integer (in this case, \emph{incorrectly}).
 Entailment checks at each return point reveal whether the final state aligns with the specification.
+It is important to note that the post-condition does not necessarily include a definition of the final state as a function of the input, as in the example.
 If any entailment fails, the corresponding code block is flagged.
-Thus, our tool marks line 14 in the example.
+Thus, our tool marks line 14 in the example as a suspicious line, as the implication in line 18 does not hold.
+Note that we only use Hoare logic rules to reason about the program, thus not relying on symbolic execution.

-Using Dafny's verifier directly offers several advantages: it eliminates the need to encode SMT queries manually, avoids duplication of verification logic, and leverages native support for Dafny-specific constructs such as sequences and mathematical expressions.
+Using Dafny's verifier directly offers several advantages: it eliminates the need to encode SMT queries manually, avoids duplication of verification logic, and uses native support for Dafny-specific constructs such as sequences and mathematical expressions.
 However, when translating variable states, we must take care to ensure consistency with the verifier's internal representation.

 This formal fault localization step outputs a ranked list of suspicious lines, which are then passed to the patch generation phase.